amnn/typed-geomlab-report/report.md

 \item Substitution copies the type, even though often we do not need to keep the original.
 \item The programmer must work hard to ensure the substitutions are applied consistently and in the correct order.
 This is a cognitive --- not runtime --- overhead, but is also important.
 \end{enumerate}
 These issues are addressed by representing types by directed acyclic graphs (DAGs) and modifying types in place instead of returning a unifier.
-To unify two non-variable types, we check their outermost constructors match then pairwise unify their children and to unify a variable with another type, we replace the variable (in-place) with a forward pointer to the type.
+To unify two non-variable types, we check their outermost constructors match, then pairwise unify their children, and to unify a variable with another type, we replace the variable (in-place) with a forward pointer to the type.
 Using forward pointers is much cheaper than string substitution and structural sharing also ensures that we will substitute each variable only once (Figure\ \ref{fig:type-dag}).

 Long chains of forward pointers may form when unifying variables together.
 When a chain is traversed, we replace all the intermediary pointers with a pointer directly to the end of the path (Figure\ \ref{fig:path-compress}).
 This technique is analogous to \textit{path compression} in disjoint set data structures\ \cite[\S21]{Cormen:2001:IA:580470}.